-First of all, I am so surprised by the weather.
-It is ridiculously hot for which I was totally unprepared for thinking Europe was heading into winter.
-It is averaging 25 degrees + most days and the humidity is unbelievable.
+It is hot.
+I’m so surprised by the weather, it’s ridiculously hot and I am totally unprepared.
+It’s averaging 25 degrees + most days and the humidity is unbelievable.
 Fair to say I am loving it after seeing 10 days of summer in the past year thanks to Japan!

-Yesterday, as mentioned before, we went to Cassis which is on the coast of France in the Marseille Provence.
+Yesterday we went to Cassis, which is on the coast of France in the Marseille Provence.
 It was absolutely beautiful, a little seaside town with lots of yachts in the harbour.
-We hiked over the les calanques (cliffs) to get to a beach where we swam in the bluest water I have ever seen.
-It was a great day apart from the fact that I got extremely sunburnt and felt very crisp – sorry Helen, must remember the sunscreen next time!
-At least now I will look less touristy being fair skinned and more European when I go brown.
+We hiked over the les calanques (cliffs) to get to a beach, where we swam in the bluest water I have ever seen.
+It was a great day apart from the fact that I got extremely crisp.

-Tomorrow lectures start but here we have the opportunity to try out the different courses we might like to take for three weeks before deciding which ones we would like to sign up to.
-For me this means more time travelling around France and less time at uni because let’s be honest it doesn’t really sound like we have to be there does it!?
+Tomorrow lectures start ,but here we have the opportunity to try out the different courses we might like to take for three weeks before deciding which ones to sign up to.
+For me this means more time travelling around France and less time at uni because let’s be honest it doesn’t really sound like we have to be there.
 Tonight I am off to watch a game of hurling at an Irish pub in town (they are everywhere!) with some Irish friends.
-Hurling is their national sport and the game being screened is two big rivals facing each other.
+Hurling is their national sport and the two big rivals are facing each other.
 Will be good fun to see the Irish getting wound up by all the action.

 1. PDA | Public Displays of Affection